westerndigitalcorporation/libzbd/README.md

 *libzbd* requires that the autoconf, automake and libtool development packages be installed on the host used for compilation.
-The GTK3 and GTK3 development packages are necessary to compile the *gzbc* application.
+The GTK3 and GTK3 development packages are necessary to compile the *gzbd* application.
 Installing these packages will automatically enable the compilation of the gzbd and gzbd-viewer graphical interface tools.